githubEdit

 Interaction rate

-Percentage of visitors who clicked any button, link, or the Privacy Center.
+Percentage of visitors exposed to the CMP who clicked any button, link, or the Privacy Center.

 Engaged Visitors (Explicit Choice)